Azure/azure-sdk-for-cpp/samples/integration/cmake-vcpkg/README.md

 ### Install vcpkg

 - To install vcpkg you'll first need to clone the vcpkg repo.
-I recommend cloning vcpkg to a central location on your development environment and not in your C++ Project directory.
-In this example I'll clone vcpkg to my home dir.
+The recommended approach is to clone vcpkg to a central location on your development environment and not in your C++ Project directory.
+In this example vcpkg is cloned to the home dir.

 ```bash
 cd ~